Matatika/matatika-docs/content/introduction.md

 # {{page.title}}

 ***Matatika is a private data collaboration platform***.

-Typical end users of the *Matatika App* are internal team members or customers who collaborate through private, invite-only [workspaces](glossary#workspace).
+The *Matatika App* provides collaboration through private, invite only [workspaces](glossary#workspace) which you set up and share with internal teams or customers.

-The *Matatika Platform* is primarily managed by data scientists and analysts who need an out-of-the-box solution to:
+The *Matatika Platform* is managed by data scientists and analysts who need an out-of-the-box solution to:

 - Import and store large amounts of data
 - Process and produce real-time business intelligence